 Keep your patients on the path to recovery with the right intelligence.
-Along with pressure injury prevention, smart solutions for continuous patient monitoring and incontinence management can help you ensure you have the best solutions to help keep your patients safe.
+Along with pressure injury prevention, smart solutions for continuous patient monitoring can help you ensure you have the best solutions to help keep your patients safe.

 - ECRI Institute.
 2019 Top 10 Patient Safety Concerns.

 - Zimlichman, et al. Contactless respiratory and heart rate monitoring: validation of an innovative tool.
 J of Med Eng & Tech, Vol. 34, Nos 7-8,Oct-Nov 2010, 393-398.

 - Page D MD, et al. Community-, Healthcare- and Hospital-Acquired Severe Sepsis Hospitalizations in the University HealthSystem Consortium.
 Crit Care Med.
 2015 Sept: 43(9): 1945-1951.

 - MC11587: Welch Allyn White Paper: Telemetry Monitoring on the Medical/Surgical Floor.

 - Churpek MM, Adhikari R, Edelson DP.
 The value of vital sign trends for detecting clinical deterioration on the wards.
 Resuscitation.
 2016;102:1-5.

 - Elliot, M. (2016).
 Why is Respiratory Rate the Neglected Vital Sign?
 A Narrative Review.
 Inter Arch of Nursing and Healthcare.